RealityBending/Onboarding/README.md

 > **I sent a message but nobody answered...**

 Don't hesitate to send us a **reminder** (after a reasonable time).
-There's usually a lot going on so it happens that we miss or skip things.
-It's not against you, and we'll be thankful that you reminded us.
+There's usually a lot going on so it happens that we miss or skip things... it's not against you.
+And we'll be thankful that you reminded us.

+> **I don't agree with a viewpoint someone else expressed**

+Good, that means you're breaking out of the echo chamber.
+We all have a tendency to surround ourselves with people and information that validates us and our beliefs.
+But that's no way to improve, grow, and become a better person.
+University was built to challenge our current viewpoints, and expose ourselves to other possibilities.
+Challenge can sometimes make us feel uncomfortable, but it's okay: we all have emotion regulation abilities, communication skills, and a supporting team to rely on :)

 ## Reality Bending